Art to Art

 Traditionally, public art means first and foremost monuments dedicated to famous people, from national heroes to celebrities from the worlds of culture and politics, or events of local or national significance, such as wars, declarations of independence and so on.
 And, in addition, symbolic images, decorative figures and forms reflecting the cultural landscape or natural conditions of the place, etc. In the last quarter of the 20th century, we also witnessed the appearance of larger-scale sculptures and installations under the banner of Land Art, as an extension of the conceptual movement.
 This has undoubtedly expanded the artistic space for new experiments by bringing artistic inventions closer to immediate reality.
 In the last decade, contemporary art has gone through some extremely interesting and challenging changes.
 Suggesting certain principles, in the sense of re-establishing a close relationship between contemporary art and real life, affirmed by earlier movements such as Situationism, Fluxus or Conceptual Art, many artists are nowadays developing strategies to bring art out of museum and gallery spaces and into the everyday.
 The interactive relationship between the artist, the work and the audience is now the focus of many artists' intellectual and even political interest.
 Their creations become more and more open to dialogue with the public, while formally they are increasingly linked to the local reality, thus linking art, architecture and urban design.
 On the other hand, this also includes a large portion of 'immaterial' elements.
 This induces a fundamental shift from the relatively 'metaphysical' nature of Land Art and introduces a significant dose of sociological, cultural and even political elements, often taking a certain kind of progressive stance.
 At the same time, contemporary public art, as part of the increasingly "multiculturalised" global art scene, is being reinvented by new contributions from artists who are located beyond the traditional, in this case Western, international centres.
 Gradually, contemporary art is thus brought back towards the front of social reality and is, directly or indirectly, linked to social, cultural, political and ecological activism.

-The invention and ongoing development of Arte All'Arte represents, among projects of the same nature all over the world, one of the most exemplary cases of this trend.
-Conceived by a group of activists who consider art an effective means to improve the existential meaning of local life in Tuscany, the annual event intends to draw provocations and new inspirations from the international artistic reality with regard to historicised clichés linked to the image of one of the most important melting pots of European culture since the Renaissance.
-Facing today's reality of globalisation and the (often regressive) change of natural conditions, Arte All'Arte is organised to revitalise the cultural life of the region by emphasising once again the importance of artistic imagination and spiritual values belonging to different regions of the world.
-However, beyond easy provocations, Arte All'Arte embodies the most significant strategies of intervention in the cultural and social reality of the region: harmony constitutes the heart of the event.
+The invention and continuous development of Arte All'Arte Among projects of a similar nature worldwide, it represents one of the most exemplary cases of this trend.
+Conceived by a group of activists who consider art an effective means of improving the existential meaning of local life in Tuscany, the annual event aims to draw provocations and new inspirations from the international artistic scene in response to historical clichés linked to the image of one of the most important crucibles of European culture since the Renaissance.
+Addressing a present-day reality characterised by globalisation and (often regressive) changes in natural conditions, Arte All'Arte is organised to revitalise the cultural life of the region, emphasising once again the importance of artistic imagination and spiritual values belonging to different regions of the world.
+However, beyond easy provocations, Arte All'Arte It embodies the most significant intervention strategies in the region's cultural and social reality: harmony constitutes the heart of the event.
 At the same time, this specific harmony inevitably implies a necessary critical sense.
-In this edition, this type of strategy is articulated in detail in the projects of the individual artists.
+In the present edition, this type of strategy is detailed in the individual artists' projects.

-Hou Hanru from the catalogue Art to Art VIII
+Hou Hanru, from the catalogue Arte all’Arte VIII

 The best moments?
 Undoubtedly the outdoor dinners, at long tables in the squares of San Gimignano, dusk falling, conversations, euphoria and melancholy.
 And then the awakening the next morning with the view of the hills from the bedroom window.
 Finally, the improvised lunch to delay the final departure and spend some more time together on the terrace of Continua's garden, with a sense of lightness mixed with new reflections, a last exchange of opinions before the last goodbyes to those who had not already left.
 From then on, the works remain where they are, alone, ready to be observed.